• What do I do if I forgot to include a creditor in my bankruptcy schedules? (Schedules D, E, and F)

 • Should I use a Document Preparer to assist me in filing bankruptcy?

 There are agencies and individuals who run businesses which assist individuals in preparing legal documents for a fee.
 These agencies will help debtors by taking information supplied by the debtor(s) and creating the forms necessary for filing a bankruptcy case.
 They may be helpful to you in explaining general procedures.
 They are not attorneys and are not allowed to give legal advice as part of their services.
 They cannot represent debtors in court.
-Any fee paid to such entities must be reported to the court and cannot exceed a certain amount (Appendix IVwithout court approval.
-If the services of a Bankruptcy Petition Preparer are used, the Preparer must complete Form B19; this form must be filed with the bankruptcy petition and schedules.
+Any fee paid to such entities must be reported to the court and cannot exceed a certain amount (Appendix IIIwithout court approval.
+If the services of a Bankruptcy Petition Preparer are used, the Preparer must complete Form B119; this form must be filed with the bankruptcy petition and schedules.

 • My ex-spouse has filed bankruptcy.
 They have listed me as a co-signer on a scheduled debt.
 What can I do?
 Does my divorce decree protect me?